-We are a mission-driven nonprofit and, as such, our goal is to exist only as long as needed to serve our mission.
+We are a mission-driven nonprofit project and, as such, our goal is to exist only as long as needed to serve our mission.
 Practically speaking, we currently run services that individuals and institutions rely on for mission-critical functions.
 We take that seriously and carefully plan our budget, operations, and development in line with best practice approaches (including those outlined in ‘Principles for Open Scholarly Infrastructures’) to maintain these to the highest standards for their useful life.

 Outside of these day-to-day considerations for avoiding issues, in this plan, we’ll outline the major pieces of our strategy for: